Enciso0720/Enciso0720DDR/README.md

 ## What's Coming in the Future?

-• I'm working on bringing DDR II DanceStages to the mix.
+🔄 I'm working on bringing DDR II DanceStages to the mix.

-• There's a possibility of future updates replacing the Characters bones (Note: No more DanceRoutines will be released for the current bones).
+🔄 There's a possibility of future updates replacing the Characters bones (Note: No more DanceRoutines will be released for the current bones).

-• I'm aware of the Red Dolphin stage's slow loading time and will optimize it in future updates.
+✅ ~~I'm aware of the Red Dolphin stage's slow loading time and will optimize it in future updates.~~

 <sub>* Everything mentioned above won't affect what I have planned for the next update.</sub>